LSSTDESC/DifferentialCR/README.txt

 This repository is based on a project completed by Matthew Lugatiman (contact details below).
 It has been uploaded to GitHub and further modified by Maya Redden (msredden@stanford.edu).

+The "baseline_v3.3_10yrs.db" file used in airmass.ipynb (and other .db files) can be found at https://s3df.slac.stanford.edu/data/rubin/sim-data/
+--> sims_featureScheduler_runs3.3/baseline/baseline_v3.3_10yrs.db

 Original README by Matthew:
 dcr_utils.py is all the code that I used to make each plot.